paypal/NNAnalytics/docs/Getting_Started/How_To_Configure.md

 Definitions of configuration NNA-specific properties:

+* `nna.base.dir=<path>` - Default is `/usr/local/nn-analytics`.
+Change this if you plan to install / move NNA into a different directory.
+* `nna.web.base.dir=<path>` - Default is `/usr/local/nn-analytics/webapps/nna`.
+Change this is you plan to load NNA web resources from a different directory.
 * `nna.port=<integer>` - Default is 8080.
 Represents the main web UI port.
 * `nna.historical=<true | false>` - Default is false.
 True enables a locally embedded HSQL DB to trend data.
 Not recommended in production.
 * `nna.support.bootstrap.overrides=<true | false>` - Default is true.
 True will override certain hdfs-site.xml configurations to prevent NNA from communicating with the active cluster.
 False means it will use configurations as-is.
 Recommended true in production.